Amtresu/Coffe-Convention-2022/README.md

-# Project Name
+# Globaol association of Craft Coffee Roasters!

 > This website is to advertise the Global assocation of coffee roasters very first annual coffee exhibition.
+It's a fully responsive completely adaptable site implementing javascript objects, and funtioning javascript modal menu.
+It includes a home page, and a seperate about page.
+Please enjoy.

 ## Built With